mitmplay/mitm-play/README.md

     'www.google.com/search': {
       resp,
       el: 'e_end', //or e_head
-      js: googlJS, //JS is injected at the end of html body },
+      js: [googlJS], //JS is injected at the end of html body },
   },
   json: {